MOCADI

 Distribution policy and copyright

 If you are interested to run MOCADI on LINUX in your institute you are welcome to contact H. Weick to obtain a copy of the executable.
-However, in order to prevent unauthorized modifications we decided not to distribute the source codes.
+However, in order to prevent unauthorized modifications we decided not to distribute the source code.

 Contact